zksecurity/stone-cli/README.md

 Before running the tests, make sure to increase the Rust default stack size via `export RUST_MIN_STACK=4194304`.
 After that, you can run `cargo test` to run all the tests.

+## Versioning guide

+- Minor version changes should be made when the underlying `cairo1-run` binary built from [cairo-vm](https://github.com/lambdaclass/cairo-vm) is updated.
+- When updating the `cairo1-run` binary, the `cairo` release version specified in `build.rs` should also be updated to a compatible version.

 ## Additional Resources

 ### List of supported builtins per layout